What Is Fair Market Value (FMV) And How Can You Prove It?

 What Is The Fair Market Value (FMV) Of A Home?

-The IRS defines fair market value as the price that real or personal property – in this case, we’ll focus on real estate – would sell for on the open market between an unrelated, willing buyer and willing seller acting freely, with knowledge of relevant facts.
+Fair market value is the price that real property would sell for on the open market between an unrelated willing buyer and willing seller acting freely, with knowledge of relevant facts.
 The IRS refers to these types of sales as “arm’s length transactions.”
+In this article, we’ll be examining what FMV means as it applies to real estate.

-This type of transaction assumes that sellers will always try to maximize their sales price — we’re ignoring the value of contingent-free contracts to sellers, which might justify accepting a slightly lower offer – and buyers will always try to minimize their purchase price.
+This type of transaction assumes that sellers will always try to maximize their sales price.
+In this situation, we’re ignoring the value of contingent-free contracts to sellers – which might justify accepting a slightly lower offer – and assuming buyers will always try to minimize their purchase price.

-Put another way, you sold your home in an arm’s length transaction if you sold it to a stranger – anyone with whom you didn’t share a financial interest – who made the highest and best offer.
-Under those circumstances, your sales price is the FMV by definition.
+In other words, if you sell your home in an arm’s length transaction to a stranger (anyone you don’t share a financial interest with) who makes the highest and best offer, the sale price would be considered the FMV by definition.

 Fair Market Value Vs. Home Value Calculators